bridgecrew-perf6/quick-deploy-scripts/README.md

 # Some quick scripts I threw together for personal use

 Many of these are either very insecure or flaky; others just violate accepted best practices.
 You probably shouldn't use them.
-Minimaly tested on Ubuntu 18.04, but should work on any recent Ubuntu distribution.
+Minimally tested on Ubuntu 18.04, but should work on any recent Ubuntu distribution.

 ### Structure:
 ```